Efficient post-selection in light-cone correlations of monitored quantum circuits: Reweighting of trajectories and large deviations.

+As shown explicitly in Appendix~\ref{sec:Doob_channel}, Eq.~\eqref{eq:channelconstraint} can be solved analytically revealing several classes of solutions.
 The first class is when any two of the $J_i$ are equal to $\pm\pi/2$, making $U$ dual unitary~\cite{bertini2019exact,gopalakrishnan2019unitary}.
 For example \be U_{\rm{XYZ}}(\{\tfrac \pi 2, \tfrac \pi 2, J_j \}) = S e^{ - i (J_j-\pi/2) (\sigma_{j}\otimes \sigma_{j})/2}, \ee where $J_j$ is the coupling not equal to $\pi/2$ and $S$ is the SWAP gate.
 In these cases a dual-unitary $\tU$ also exists of the form \eqref{eq:du}.
 These post-selection problems are simple because $K_{ij} K^\dag_{ij} = c_{ij} \mathbf{1}$ for all $i,j$ (with $c_{ij}\geq0$).
 This means that the channel $\M$ is a {\em classical mixture} of unitary channels, a measurement $(i_{k-1}, j_k)$ in $C_{(\boldsymbol{i},\boldsymbol{j})}$ occurs with probability $c_{i_{k-1}, j_k}$ independent of other measurements, and the count statistics is multinomial.
 This simplicity is evident in the fact that $l_{\boldsymbol{s}}=\mathbf{1}$, making the Doob transform \eqref{eq:Doob} straightforward, with $\tilde{\mathcal{M}}_{U,\boldsymbol{s}}$ a different mixture of the same unitaries as in $\M$.
 This result establishes an interesting connection to random unitary circuits \cite{fisher2023random}: atypical measurement outcomes in (space-time) translation invariant dual unitary circuits are equivalent to the evolution under atypical sequences of i.i.d.\ random unitaries along the light-cone.